7 Best Remote Vacation Home Monitoring Systems

 Wyze outdoor camera

-The Wyze Outdoor Camera is Wyze’s latest creation.
-It takes Wyze’s popular indoor camera and adds some heft to survive the elements.
-Two 2600mAh batteries allow for wire-free mounting and 3-6 months of operation.
-Even mounting is a breeze—using two flathead screws slid into the base, you don’t have to worry about it ever coming off.
-However, it is easy to remove when it’s time to charge the battery.
+Two 2600mAh batteries allow for wireless mounting and 3-6 months of operation.
+Mounting is a breeze—slide two flathead screws into the base, and you don’t have to worry about it ever coming off.
+It’s also super easy to remove when it’s time to charge the battery.

 Since the Wyze Outdoor Camera monitors what’s happening outside your vacation home, we also think this might be useful for those of you who do a lot of wildlife watching.
 At any time, you’ll be able to call up live video from the app or video-enabled Alexa and Google Assistant devices.